Congressional Report Claims Snowden In 'Contact With Russian Intelligence'

 Like every overblown debating society, Congress is a cesspool of fucking up every single decision.
 I understand the merit of a brake on runaway gratuitous screwing around with goofy initiatives, but jesus, it's disappointing that it never improves.
 I guess that's just the natural way zoos work.
 Monkeys will always throw their own shit.

-In other news, water is wet (Score:4, Informative)
+In other news, water is wet (Score:5, Informative)

 The more telling part is that if it's true that the CIA actively refused to grant him access to information (ie, evaluated and made a choice, versus simply not granting access as the default policy) and he was later granted that access by the NSA as a different employer, then perhaps there needs to be better protocols for how the various agencies determine risk.